 Spotlight: University of Maryland, Baltimore County

-The department’s mission is to provide quality education for a diverse range of students—both full- and part-time—with a variety of aspirations and career goals in public policy.
-UMBC welcomes students who have recently completed their undergraduate education or master's degree, and are interested in pursuing careers in policy analysis, management, or research, as well as mid-career professionals who want to improve their abilities and qualifications.
+The mission of the School of Public Policy is to provide quality education for a diverse range of students, both full- and part-time.
+The School welcomes students who have recently completed their undergraduate education or master's degree, and are interested in pursuing careers in policy analysis, management, or research, as well as mid-career professionals who want to improve their abilities and qualifications.

 Interior lobby of the UMBC Public Policy building (Photo courtesy UMBC)

 The public policy program is interdisciplinary, allowing students to examine public policy using theories and concepts drawn from economics, sociology, political science and policy analysis.
-The program is particularly distinguished by the emphasis on evaluation and analytical methods in all policy areas.
+The program is noted for the emphasis on evaluation and analytical methods in all policy areas.

 UMBC’s proximity to federal and state government offices provides an ideal setting for training, internships, and employment opportunities.
 A 500-acre suburban campus in Catonsville, Maryland, UMBC is 10 minutes from downtown Baltimore and 45 minutes from both Washington, DC and Annapolis, Maryland.
-The department works with its Public Policy External Advisory Board—consisting of civic, nonprofit, and business leaders in Baltimore—to build bridges between students, faculty, and senior policymakers in the region.
+The School works with its Public Policy External Advisory Board, consisting of civic, nonprofit, and business leaders in Baltimore, to build bridges between students, faculty, and senior policymakers in the region.

-The Department of Public Policy has ten nationally recognized full-time core faculty.
-The program also includes over 30 faculty members from other social science departments on the UMBC campus: Economics, History, Political Science, Psychology, and Sociology.
+The School of Public Policy has nine nationally recognized full-time core faculty.
+The program also includes over 35 faculty members from other social science departments on the UMBC campus: economics, education, history, political science, psychology, and sociology.

-UMBC’s programs do more than confer a graduate degree: they shape and craft tomorrow’s policy leaders.
-UMBC students are driven not only by an interest in public service and community involvement, but also by a desire to use qualitative and quantitative tools to analyze and find solutions to the essential problems of society.
+UMBC’s programs do more than confer a graduate degree: they shape tomorrow’s policy leaders.
+Students are driven not only by an interest in public service and community involvement, but also by a desire to use qualitative and quantitative tools to analyze and find solutions to the essential problems of society.
 The federal government is the largest employer of UMBC’s public policy graduates.
-Program alumni influence government policies at the state and local level, conduct research in prestigious corporations, consulting firms and think tanks, play key roles in foundations and other nonprofit organizations, and teach in secondary and higher education institutions.
+Alumni influence government policies at the state and local level, conduct research in prestigious corporations, consulting firms and think tanks, play key roles in foundations and other nonprofit organizations, and teach in secondary and higher education institutions.

-Well-known alumni include Jamie F. Chriqui, Senior Research Scientist, Institute for Health Research and Policy, University of Illinois at Chicago; Michael Hubble, professor and program director of the Emergency Medical Care Program at Western Carolina University, Radha Kramer, founder and director, the TE'A project, and Radha Productions interactive theater, Thomas J. Vicino, Assistant Professor of Political Science and Chair of the Master of Public Administration program at Northeastern University, and Sherece Y. West-Scantlebury, President and CEO of the Winthrop Rockefeller Foundation.
+Well-known alumni include Jamie F. Chriqui, Professor and Senior Research Scientist, Institute for Health Research and Policy, University of Illinois at Chicago; U.S. Fulbright Core scholar Thomas J. Vicino, Associate Professor of Political Science and Chair of the Master of Public Administration program at Northeastern University, and Sherece West-Scantlebury, President and CEO of the Winthrop Rockefeller Foundation.

 Photo by Jeff Kubina (under Creative Commons license)

-The department’s core curriculum provides students with an understanding of the policymaking process, the forces affecting it, and the basic tools and concepts for analyzing public policy.
-Public Policy students choose a concentration in a specific policy area: educational policy, evaluation and analytical methods, health policy, public management, urban policy, economics or policy history.
+The program's core curriculum provides students with an understanding of the policymaking process, the forces affecting it, and the basic tools and concepts for analyzing public policy.
+Public Policy students also choose a concentration in a specific policy area: educational policy, evaluation and analytical methods, health policy, public management, urban policy, economics or policy history.

 Public Policy faculty are distinguished by their excellence in teaching as well as their research, publications, and public service.
 Faculty include:

 UMBC is located at 1000 Hilltop Circle, Baltimore, Maryland 21250.
-For more information on the Department of Public Policy and the graduate degrees offered,visit the department’s website or email firstname.lastname@example.org.
+For more information on the Department of Public Policy and the graduate degrees offered,visit the website or email firstname.lastname@example.org.